Sinoosoida/ISA-RAN/README.md

-# ISA-RAN Model Repository
+# Glomeruli Segmentation in X-ray Phase Contrast Tomography of the Human Olfactory Bulb Using U-Net

 This repository contains the model for semantic segmentation of olfactory bulbs on phase-contrast computed tomography scans, along with the necessary script to run the model.
 By selecting appropriate augmentation and using fine-tuning techniques, we achieved an IoU of 0.42 on the test set.

-For more details, you can read the article: [http://link.com](http://link.com)
+For more details, you can read the article: [http://link.com](http://link.com), DOI.

 ---